fmueller/play20-spring-integration/README.md

 If you like XML files you can also try this module: [play-2.0-spring-module](https://github.com/wsargent/play-2.0-spring-module).
 I'm a fanboy of annotation-based configuration.
 So, I don't use this module.
 But it inspired my solution a lot.

+**The goal is to autowire our controllers.**

 ## How does it work?
-The goal is to autowire our controllers.

 ### Add spring dependencies
-First of all you have to add the spring dependency to your project by configuring `project/Build.scala` file.
+First of all, you have to add the spring dependency to your project by configuring `project/Build.scala` file.

 ```scala
 import sbt._